-- School inspection and school categorisation profile has improved significantly with no primary schools in follow up and excellent practice identified in a number of schools; - GCSE L2 English and Capped 9 improved; - GCSE A/A grades improved in English and Maths; - Post 16 A-level A-C and A-E grades were greater than all-Wales means; - Value-added progress in English and Maths, reading and numeracy for our 7 and 11 year olds have improved; - The Youth Service exceeded that of the all-Wales means for reach and accredited learning outcomes; - Primary persistent absenteeism reduced to below that of the all-Wales means; - The School Based Counselling Service provides good support; - Permanent exclusions reduced: - Strong progress through the 21st Century schools programme; - The Headteacher induction and support programme was very well received by aspiring and new Headteachers; - The staff wellbeing survey was good; and - The Council and EAS are evidencing improving value for money.
+- The Corporate and Education Directorate's response to COVID-19 has been effective and this is discussed in the Estyn Thematic Review commentary. - School inspection and school categorisation profile has improved significantly with no primary schools in follow up and excellent practice identified in a number of schools; - GCSE L2 English and Capped 9 improved, albeit the results in 2020 were provided through Centre Assessment Grades (CAGs) and not through external examinations; - GCSE A/A grades improved in English and Maths; - Planning arrangements for Additional Learning Needs (ALN) Reform are well developed. - The partnership with Schools, Coleg Gwent and Post 16 providers has strengthened through the establishment of the Post 16 Strategic Partnership Board.
+A-level A-C and A-E grades continue to be strong and were greater than all-Wales means; - Value-added progress in English and Maths, reading and numeracy for our 7 and 11 year olds have improved in 2019-20; - The Youth Service exceeded that of the all-Wales means for reach and accredited learning outcomes.
+The levels of NEETs at 1.5% are at their lowest levels i.e. 9 young people; - Primary persistent absenteeism reduced to below that of the all-Wales means; - The School Based Counselling Service provides good support; - Permanent exclusions reduced; - Strong progress through the 21st Century schools programme with robust programme management arrangements in place; - Secure progress against the Welsh Education Strategic Plan (WESP), including the Welsh medium new school moving to Statutory Notice stage. - Headteacher induction and support programme was very well received by aspiring and new Headteachers; - The staff wellbeing survey results were good; and - The Council and EAS are evidencing improving value for money.